Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 But if any Horcrux will reach out and take possession of whoever is in contact with it, then what is so uniquely disturbing about the fact that the Diary reached out and took possession of Ginny Weasley?
 Isn't that now just what Horcruxes do?

-It all worked much more smoothly when the other Horcruxes were merely inert safeguards against death, and the Diary was somehow something worse.
-For one thing that would have not raised the question of whether Dolores Umbridge had been acting under any prompting other than her own general nastiness from being in contact with the Locket over the previous year.
+It all worked much more smoothly back when Horcruxes were merely inert safeguards against death, and the Diary was somehow something worse.
+For one thing that would have not raised the question of whether by DHs Dolores Umbridge had been acting under any prompting other than her own general nastiness from being in contact with the Locket over the previous year.

 Yes, that’s right.
 Umbridge had been in contact with the Locket for something like a year.
 Mundungus Fletcher had stolen it from the house before Harry sent Kreachur off to the Hogwarts kitchens the summer previously.
 The Diary had eaten up Ginny Weasley within about three months.

-We were given no indication that Umbridge had been possessed.
+We were never given any indication that Umbridge had been possessed.
 And if Rowling was going to gratuitously raise that possibility it is a question that ought certainly to have at least been asked.

 But, no, being in contact with the Locket for a year hadn’t even affected her ability to cast a Patronus.

-Although I have to admit that this issue raises some absolutely *fascinating* possibilities related to the question of why Tom Riddle found that he didn’t want to go on wearing the Ring after he turned it into a Horcrux.
+Although in fairness to Rowling, I have to admit that this issue raises some absolutely *fascinating* possibilities related to the question of why Tom Riddle found that he didn’t want to go on wearing the Ring after he turned it into a Horcrux.
 Particularly when you stop and think of what the stone in that ring was capable of before he gave it an interactive interface.

 Tom Riddle doesn’t LIKE to be visited by echoes of the dead, you know.
 We saw that in the Little Hangleton graveyard...